top of page

 Our Charmouth Haul

-Tom and I went there in September 2022, it was a bit nippy and the beach was pretty quiet.
+I visited in September 2022, it was a bit nippy and the beach was pretty quiet.
 We only stayed for a few hours but in that time collected a decent haul.
 We didn’t have to venture too far along from the entrance to the beach either really, we stayed pretty near to the little row of beach huts.

 I would actually recommend not straying too far along the beach, if you have your head down looking, as there were regular rock falls from the cliffs during our visit which could be pretty dangerous if you’re not paying attention.
 As you walk further along the beach, it narrows and you’re closer to any potential moving rocks so it makes sense to stick to the beach entrance.